-If an employee seeks medical attention for possible overexposure to hazardous chemicals, the departmental Chemical Hygiene Officer must complete an Incident Injury Report.
+If an employee seeks medical attention for possible overexposure to hazardous chemicals, the department Chemical Hygiene Officer must complete an Incident Injury Report.
+All medical examinations and consultations will be provided without cost to the employee, without loss of pay, and at a reasonable time and place.
 If possible, provide the following information to the attending physician:

 - 1. The identity of the hazardous chemical(s) to which the employee has been exposed. - 2.
-A description of the conditions under which the exposure occurred.

-3. The signs and symptoms of exposure that the employee is experiencing, if any.
+A description of the conditions under which the exposure occurred. - 3.
+The signs and symptoms of exposure that the employee is experiencing, if any.

-The health care provider (Health and Psychological Services, designated occupational health clinic, or hospital) should provide the employee a written opinion of the following:
+The health care provider (NCH Outpatient Care Center in building M, designated occupational health clinic, or hospital) should provide the employee a written opinion of the following:

 - 1. Results of the exam, including any tests conducted. - 2.
 Any medical condition determined by the exam that may place the employee at increased risk because of the exposure. - 3.
 Any recommendation for follow-up examination or treatment. - 4.
 A statement that the employee has been informed of the results of the examination and/or consultation. - 5.
+Statement of the time frame when the employee is able to return to work. - 6.
 The written opinion shall not reveal any condition not related to the exposure.